 I was looking for a knot tutorial on YouTube and I saw someone using this tool, I was amazed that I have never heard of it before!
 Google helped me find what it was called!

-It’s a must-have, it would have saved me soooo much time in the past!
+It’s a must-have, it would have saved me so much time in the past!
 Anyway, better now than never!

 It’s a pack of metal needles that comes in different sizes with a hole to accommodate different string thicknesses.
 The paracord is stiffer and would simply sit inside the hole in the needle.

-With macrame string or cord, in my opinion, the best way is to you wrap a piece of masking tape around the end of your string and then insert it inside the needle hole.
-This will create friction and you will have no problems using the needle to go through any loops, gaps or knots.
+In my opinion, the best way to use macrame string or cord is to wrap a piece of masking tape around the end and insert it into the needle hole.
+This creates friction, making it easy to use the needle to pass through loops, gaps, or knots.

 Once again Amazon is where I found mine here